Skip to content

 Possible Cause Solution

-Manual configuration changes contain errors Check the modified configuration files, verify aspects like YAML syntax and database connection information correctness.
+Manual configuration changes contain errors Check the modified configuration files, verify correctness such as YAML syntax, database connection information.

-External servers are specified in the configuration but the network is unreachable Check firewall settings, Alibaba Cloud security group configurations, database connection whitelist configurations, etc.
+Configuration specifies an external server, but the network is unreachable Check firewall settings, Alibaba Cloud security group configurations, database connection whitelist, etc.

-Compatibility issues with the operating system See below Compatibility Issue with OS
+Compatibility issues with the operating system See below Compatibility issues with the operating system.

-Redis does not support the current system's page size See below Unsupported System Page Size
+Redis does not support the current system's page size See below Redis does not support the current system's page size.

 Text Only